HomePreventing Dental Problems › Prevention for Children

 Abnormal tooth position can cause excess wear on the permanent teeth, difficulty performing oral hygiene, more problems with tooth decay, gum disease, and problems with the jaw joints.
 In addition, crowded, rotated teeth may produce esthetic concerns which can affect social development.

 Tooth decay in children is normally treated the same as in adults.
 The decay is removed from the tooth, and the missing tooth structure is filled with any of a variety of dental restorative materials.
-Options generally include fillings (silver amalgam, composite resin and glass ionomer), and prefabricated crowns (generally made of stainless steel or plastic).
+Options generally include fillings (silver amalgam, composite resin and glass ionomer), and prefabricated dental crowns.

 Preventing dental trauma in school-age kids

 If your child has teeth which develop in a position that is tipped forward or backward significantly from normal alignment in the dental arch, have them evaluated by a dentist or orthodontist as soon as feasible.
-It is often possible to return the teeth to near normal position with simple “active” retainers or other orthodontics that use springs and/or wires to apply gentle tipping forces to the malpositioned teeth.
+It is often possible to return the teeth to near normal position with simple “active” retainers or other orthodontic treatments that use springs and/or wires to apply gentle tipping forces to the improperly-positioned teeth.

 Protect the teeth with an athletic mouth guard during all sporting activities that have the potential to cause dental injuries.
-It is important to realize that regardless of whether short term success is achieved through treatment of injured teeth, the likelihood of developing future problems (e.g. abscess, pulp space obliteration, external resorption, internal resorption) is greater for injured teeth than for uninjured teeth.
+It is important to realize that regardless of whether short term success is achieved through treatment of injured teeth, the likelihood of developing future problems (for example, dental abscesses and external and internal resorption) is greater for injured teeth than for uninjured teeth.
 This is true even after several years have passed without complications.

 Author: Thomas J. Greany, D.D.S. / Editor: Ken Lambrecht